Raytorin/test/errors.md

 # Bug list

-there could be bugs here
+there could also be your bugs here, but they are not